-- a. familiarise themselves with the relevant laws, policies and procedures for safeguarding; - b. comply with all such requirements; - c. report any incident to the appropriate authority when it is reasonable to suspect that a person's safety or welfare is at risk, noting there is a clear requirement for reporting of complaints and concerns to authorities, whether or not the law requires reporting, and to cooperate with law enforcement; - d. report any suspicion that a person's safety or welfare may be at risk to the appropriate authority; and - e. provide an environment that is supportive of everyone's emotional and physical safety.
+- a. familiarise themselves with the relevant laws, policies and procedures for safeguarding; - b. comply with all such requirements; - c. report any incident to the appropriate authority when it is reasonable to suspect that a person's safety or welfare is at risk, noting there is a clear requirement for reporting of complaints and concerns to authorities, whether or not the law requires reporting, and to cooperate with law enforcement.
+The reporting of any actual or alleged incident and/or complaints are informed by AIIU's Action Plan for dealing with Actual and Alleged Abuse, Complaints Handling Policy, the Reportable Conduct Scheme, Record Keeping Procedural Guidelines and Privacy Policy, all of which can be easily accessed on the AIIU website here. - d. report any suspicion that a person's safety or welfare may be at risk to the appropriate authority; and - e. provide an environment that is supportive of everyone's emotional and physical safety.